detroit/detroit-standard/README.md

 ## About

-This is a very simple project that defines the standard toolchain that standard detroit tools utilize.
-The standard toolchain was designed to be useful for typical software  development project.
+This is a very simple project that defines the *Standard Assembly* that standard detroit tools utilize.
+The standard assembly was designed for typical software development projects.
 It consists of the following main line:

   * prepare     - prepare services / ensure service requirements
   * generate    - code generation